sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 “heavier” tails, as discussed earlier in :doc:`../Ch07/Ch07_Probability_6` and illustrated in :numref:`fig-ttestdist`.
 Notice, though, that as *df* gets larger, the *t*-distribution starts to look identical to the standard normal distribution.
-This is as it should be: if you have a sample size of *N* = 70,000,000 then your “estimate” of the standard deviation would be pretty much perfect, right?
+Thit is as it should be: if you have a sample size of *N* = 70,000,000 then your “estimate” of the standard deviation would be pretty much perfect, right?
 So, you should expect that for large *N*, the *t*-test would behave exactly the same way as a *z*-test.
-And that’s exactly what happens!
+And that is exactly what happens!

 .. ----------------------------------------------------------------------------